A Guide to Touch Typing Techniques

 The most important technique to learn to type faster is touch typing.
 This is a technique based on developing muscle memory for your fingers, and this is done by combining several other typing techniques into it.

-Learning touch typing is done in three steps: first you learn the home row of your keyboard, and you practice it until you know exactly where each letter is, and you can easily place your fingers in the correct starting position without looking at the keyboard.
+3 Stages – Learning touch typing is done in three steps: first you learn the home row of your keyboard, practice it until you know exactly where each letter is and can easily place your fingers in the correct position without looking at the keyboard.

-After this, you learn the rows above and below the home row, the numbers row, and start practicing with special characters and upper case letters.
+After this, you will learn to master the rows above and below the home row, the numbers row, and start practicing with special characters and upper case letters.
 Finally, the fun part: practicing on real texts!

 2. Typing Techniques: The Home Row